10 Possible Transportation Pollution Solutions

 Combining an increase in public transportation with better road engineering, land use and other factors could help reduce transportation-related pollution by more than 20 percent.

-Private concerns can also help with public transportation.
-Companies are often encouraged to provide a shuttle bus for their employees or post ride-share boards.
-Car cooperatives are making in-roads in the United States.
-These services allow a member to rent a car from a central location and pay a small fee for use.
-The system is ideal for inner-city dwellers that only occasionally need a car, allowing them access to a vehicle without needing to buy one.
-By using public transportation for their primary needs and a regular car for the odd trip where it was necessary, one Swiss study indicated car cooperative owners drove more than 60 percent less than they would have if they owned a car.
+The system is ideal for inner-city dwellers who only occasionally need a car, allowing them access to a vehicle without needing to buy one.
+By using public transportation for their primary needs and a regular car for the odd trip where it was necessary, one Swiss study indicated that car cooperative owners drove at least 60 percent less than they would have if they owned a car.

-2: Walk or Bike
+2. Walk or Bike

-Most experts suggest not replacing a car with a bike in most cases, but rather parking the car and using a bike or walking to do errands.
+Most experts suggest not fully replacing a car with a bike in most cases, but rather parking the car and using a bike or walking to do errands.

 Kathrin Ziegler/Taxi/Getty Images

-These obvious choices are (by far) the best way reduce pollution as they produce no emissions.
+These obvious choices are (by far) the best way to reduce pollution as they produce no emissions.
 Many cities are experimenting with bike share programs similar to car cooperatives.
 While something of a challenge for a regular driver, most experts suggest not replacing a car with a bike in most cases, but rather parking the car and using a bike or walking to do errands.
-Most errands within about a mile (1.6 kilometers) are comfortable by foot, and anything up to 5 miles (8.1 kilometers) is doable by bike.
-And, in addition to polluting less, the person gets the benefit of exercise.

 Making the switch isn't easy.
 Many streets and cities are not particularly bike- or pedestrian-friendly.
 Experts suggest starting small and easing into an alternate car routine.
 In essence, they suggest you have some experience before biking or walking in traffic.

-1: Change the Way We Live and Think
+1. Change the Way We Live and Think

 Most of the solutions listed in this article will only work if there's a fundamental shift in our way of thinking about transportation.